imsnif/diskonaut/README.md

 ```
 brew install diskonaut
 ```
+Also available in [nixpkgs](https://github.com/NixOS/nixpkgs/blob/master/pkgs/tools/misc/diskonaut/default.nix): see Nix section for more details.

 ## Supported platforms
 Right now `diskonaut` supports linux and macos.
 If you're on a different operating system and would like to help port it, that would be amazing!